Trenton, New Jersey: History

 Trenton had maintained an iron industry since the 1730s and a pottery industry since at least 1723.
 The completion of both the Delaware and Raritan Canal and the Camden and Amboy Railroad in the 1830s spurred industrial development in Trenton.
 In 1845, industrialist Peter Cooper opened a rolling mill.
 In 1848, engineer John Roebling moved his wire rope mill to the city, where suspension cables for bridges were manufactured, including the Brooklyn Bridge.
 Throughout the 19th century, Trenton grew steadily, as European immigrants came to work in its pottery and wire rope mills.
 Trenton became known as an industrial hub for railroads, trucking, rubber, plastics, metalworking, electrical, automobile parts, glass, and textiles industries.

 The city's largest and most long-standing industry was ceramics.
-From the 1850s-1950s, scores of pottery companies called the city home and Trenton became known as the "Staffordshire of America."
-In the late 19th century Walter Scott Lenox founded the Ceramic Art Company, which eventually became Lenox, Inc., a nationally-known producer of fine china.
+From the 1850s to the 1950s, scores of pottery companies called the city home and Trenton became known as the "Staffordshire of America."
+In the late 19th century, Walter Scott Lenox founded the Ceramic Art Company, which eventually became Lenox, Inc., a nationally known producer of fine china.
 Lenox designed and manufactured White House china for multiple Presidents of the United States.

 On February 22, 1834, portions of Trenton Township were taken to form Ewing Township.
 The remaining portion of Trenton Township was absorbed by the city on April 10, 1837.
 In 1837, with the population now too large for government by council, a new mayoral government was adopted, with by-laws that remain in operation to this day.
 During the latter half of the century, Trenton annexed multiple municipalities: South Trenton Borough on April 14, 1851, portions of Nottingham Township on April 14, 1856, Chambersburg and Millham Township on March 30, 1888, and Wilbur borough on February 28, 1898.
 Portions of Ewing Township and Hamilton Township were annexed to Trenton on March 23, 1900.

 In 1855, the College of New Jersey was founded in Trenton.
 In 1865, Rider University was also founded in Trenton.
 Mercer Community College began in Trenton in 1966.

 The Trenton Six were a group of black men arrested for the alleged murder of an elderly white shopkeeper in January 1948 with a soda bottle.
 They were arrested without warrants, denied lawyers and sentenced to death based on what were described as coerced confessions.
 With the involvement of the Communist Party and the NAACP, there were several appeals, resulting in a total of four trials.
 Eventually the accused men (with the exception of one who died in prison) were released.
 The incident was the subject of the book Jersey Justice: The Story of the Trenton Six, written by Cathy Knepper.